Video Game Accessibility through Shared Control for People with Upper-Limb Impairments: Discussion

 \section{Discussion}

-Based on the results of our analysis, we discuss the effectiveness of partial automation (Section~\ref{ssec:discussion_effetiveness}), the dynamics of player collaboration (Section~\ref{ssec:discussion_collaboration}), and the resulting design recommendations (Section~\ref{ssec:discussion_design}).
+Based on the results of our analysis, we discuss the effectiveness of partial automation (Section~\ref{ssec:discussion_effetiveness}), the dynamics of player collaboration (Section~\ref{ssec:discussion_collaboration}), and the design recommendations for a generalizable partial automation system (Section~\ref{ssec:discussion_design}).
+Table~\ref{tab:findings} summarizes and enumerates the main findings.
 Finally, we also discuss the limitations of our study (Section~\ref{ssec:limitations}).